State Underground Power Program (SUPP)

 The program is made up of different rounds with each round completed over a number of years and across a number of selected suburbs.
 The aim of the initiative was to provide 50% of Perth households with underground by 2010.
 This milestone was achieved with the completion of Round 5.
 The program has now shifted to Round 6 with some changes to the process.

 The nomination process for locations in Round 6 was different to previous rounds.
-The City put forward three locations for the Underground Steering Committee to consider.
+The City put forward three locations for the Underground Steering Committee to consider - Menora, Trigg and North Beach.
 The nominations were based on expected local community support and in accordance with the associated Council resolution.
 It was also unlikely that these locations would have been upgraded to Underground Power for a significant period of time in the future based on the current life cycle of the overhead power infrastructure.
-Menora and Trigg were the two locations were selected for the latest Round of SUPP and these were Menora and Trigg with North Beach being rejected.
+Menora and Trigg were the two locations were selected for the latest Round of SUPP.

 Support for Households during the COVID-19 crisis